Dacia Duster Review & Prices

 MPG, emissions and tax

-The hybrid will certainly offer the lowest CO2 emissions of the Duster’s engines, and so the lowest road tax or company car rates.
-Opting for a higher trim level or a 4x4 variant will see emissions increase, with a corresponding rise in tax.
+The hybrid offers the lowest CO2 emissions of the Duster’s engines at 114g/km, and so the lowest road tax or company car rates.
+Opting for a higher trim level or a 4x4 variant will see emissions increase, with a corresponding rise in tax - though at 135g/km for the petrol 4x4, it’s not too shabby all round.

 Safety and security